 That’s just a very optional side mode, though; the real appeal of Link’s Awakening—both in its original form and in this remake—is the wonderfully odd, surreal, dreamlike journey it takes you on.
 It’s a Zelda game through and through, but it’s also lovingly-crafted absurdist parody of a Zelda game.
 I’m not convinced that the new art style does justice to that tone, but in every other respect, the Switch remake is as faithful a remake as you could hope for.

-The publisher provided a copy of the game to Shindig for reviewing purposes.
+The publisher provided a copy of The Legend of Zelda: Link’s Awakening to Shindig for reviewing purposes.